 The American College of Obstetricians and Gynecologists recommends that all women of childbearing age supplement with vitamin B9 (a.k.a. folate) because of its role in preventing neural tube defects and promoting proper nervous system development in babies.

-Other B vitamins, particularly B6, is also important for women.
+Other B vitamins are essential for women, as well.
 “Vitamin B6 is an important supplement for balancing mood and ultimately combating PMS symptoms, such as irritability and fatigue,” adds Rose.

 Diggin’ What’s Good?
 For more essential health facts, tips, and inspiration, join our Facebook community, Eating Healthy, today!